Subscription Economics Unlocked: $3M to $500K MRR Blueprints **Tagline:** Three battle tested subscription architectures from operators who built $500K to $3M MRR , covering the exact billing logic, churn prevention

 1. The Three Subscription Architecture Templates

-The simplest on-ramp.
+The simplest on ramp.
 Add a subscription option to products you're already selling.
-Customer selects frequency (monthly, bi-monthly, quarterly), saves 10-20%, ships automatically.
+Customer selects frequency (monthly, bi monthly, quarterly), saves 10 to 20%, ships automatically.

 Who it's for: DTC brands with consumable products (supplements, grooming, pet food, coffee, skincare)